brc-dd/animated-tailwindcss/README.md

 The configuration handles the accessibility in a similar way to Animate.css.
 Although, if you want more control over motion safety, you can use [`motion-safe`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-safe) and [`motion-reduce`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-reduce) variants provided by Tailwind CSS.

-**Details:**
+#### Details

 If a user prefers reduced motion (or if in print preview mode) -

-- All _exit_ classes will be transparent and hidden.
-They will also be removed from the accessibility tree.
+- All elements having _exit_ animations will be transparent.
+They will also be hidden from the accessibility tree.
-- All animations will complete instantly and won't repeat, unless you mark duration/iteration as important.
+- All animations will complete instantly and will not repeat, unless you mark duration/iteration as important.

 ### Removing Unused Keyframes